alejandrotello7/input-helper/README.md

 ## Simple JAVA input util class.
 Add this class in your utility package to call for inputs.

+### To get input from users just call

+InputHelper.getInput("Your prompt message") to request Strings.

+InputHelper.getIntegerInput("Your prompt message") to request Integers.

+InputHelper.getDoubleInput("Your prompt message") to request Doubles.

 ### Class
 Add this class
 ```